-- 1. Enter the User Name for your DDNS account. - 2.
-Enter the Password for your DDNS account. - 3.
-Enter the Domain Name you received from dynamic DNS service provider. - 4.
-Click the Login button to login to the DDNS service.
+- 1. Type the User Name for your DDNS account. - 2.
+Type the Password for your DDNS account. - 3.
+Type the Domain Name you received from dynamic DNS service provider here. - 4.
+Click the Login button to log in to the DDNS service.